krisleech/vimfiles/README.md

     make
     sudo make install

-This installs Vim to /usr/local/bin, check this is in your $PATH before /usr/bin which may contain an older system version of Vim.
+This installs Vim to `/usr/local/bin,` check this is in your `$PATH` before `/usr/bin` which may contain an older system version of Vim.

-### Install this Distro
+### Install these vimfiles

-Note: You will already have a ~/.vim folder, either delete or move it.
+Note: You will already have a `~/.vim` folder, either delete or move it.

     mv ~/.vim ~/.vim.old
     git clone https://github.com/krisleech/vimfiles ~/.vim